cgoldman123/InferringInference/README.md

 Dependencies: Python 3.5.6 or newer, PyTorch 1.5.1 or newer.

+Remember to switch the python kernel to the inferring_inference conda environment before running the Jupyter notebooks.
+Also remember to use numpy 1.x (e.g., numpy=1.26.4)

 ## Description of contents
 ### code
 This folder contains the main python code: